frcdesign/FRCDesign.org/docs/design-guide/stage1/1C-powerTransmissions.md

 In FRC, the three most common types of power transmissions are gears, chain and sprocket, and belt and pulley.
 Although they all achieve the same end result of changing speed and torque, they each excel in different situations.
 In the following sections you'll be introduced to each of them and how to model them.

 ### Gear Basics
 Gears are mechanical devices with teeth that mesh with each other to transmit motion or power between rotating shafts.
-They're like wheels with teeth that fit together, allowing them to transfer rotational force and change the speed or direction of rotation.
+They're like wheels with teeth that fit together, allowing them to transfer torque, change speed, and change direction of rotation.

 <center><img src="\img\design-guide\stage1c\gears\simpleGears.gif" style="width:40%"></center>
 <center>*A simple animation of two gears meshing.
-Notice that the gears will spin in opposite directions.*</center>
+Notice that meshed gears will spin in opposite directions.*</center>

 In order to change the torque and speed from the input to output, different sized gears must be used.
 The ratio of the size of the two gears determines how the torque and speed are modified.
 This ratio is called the **Gear Ratio**, which is the ratio of the number of teeth between two gears.
-It is typically written as `n:m`, which is the ratio between the number of rotations `m` of the output for `n` rotations of the input.
+It is typically written as `n:m`, where `m` is the number of rotations of the output for `n` rotations of the input.

 <center>**Changing Speed and Torque**</center>
 <!-- Slideshow container -->